Back to previous page

 School incursion: Learn about Gumbaynggirr life

-Learn about Gumbaynggirr life from the convenience of your classroom in this Stage 1 (Years 1-2) history incursion.
-Our Aboriginal guide will share the history of the Gumbaynggirr People and explore their culture and way of life.
+Learn about Gumbaynggirr life in your own your classroom in this Stage 1 (Years 1-2) History incursion.
+Our Aboriginal guide will share the History of the Gumbaynggirr People and explore their culture and way of life, including describing the effects of changing technology on people's lives over time.

 Stage